Joint-Development-Foundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 The Working Group Chairperson(s) is responsible for publishing notices.

 #### IPR Policies
 All Working Groups must adhere to the copyright and patent policies indicated in the Working Group Charter.
 Questions about these specific policies or questions about incorporating linked libraries, 3rd Party Software, License compatibility, or binary distributions should be addressed by the Working Group Member Participants and Member Legal Counsel.
-If the Working Group is unable to arrive at an answer, the Steering Committee may address the question or seek a legal opinion on behalf of {{PROJECT-NAME}}.
+If the Working Group is unable to arrive at an answer, the Steering Committee may address the question or seek a legal opinion on behalf of {{PROJECT-SHORTNAME}}.

 Working Groups may request a change to their patent or copyright policy.
 All changes must be reviewed and approved by the Steering Committee, and Notice must be provided to Joint Development Foundation Projects and all Members.
 Depending on the nature of the changes and the status of the Working Group's deliverables, licensing changes may result in the creation of a new Working Group.

-The Trademark Policy is located at ___.
-The brand and logo usage guidelines are located at ____.
+The Trademark Policy is located at {{TRADEMARK-POLICY-URL}}.
+The brand and logo usage guidelines are located at {{BRAND-FILES}}.

-IPR and other Legal questions should be sent to ____.
+IPR and other Legal questions should be sent to {{ADMIN-CONTACT}}.

 ## Additional Resources and Reference Materials